 Designated Beneficiary ("DB").
 Not every beneficiary of the participant's retirement plan is a DB.
 DBs must be individuals.
 Therefore, an entity, such as a charity, estate or "non-qualifying trust," cannot be a DB (but see Trusts as Beneficiaries, infra).
 DBs are those individuals designated as beneficiaries of the participant's retirement plan as of the participant's date of death who remain beneficiaries of the retirement plan on September 30 of the year following the year of the participant's death (informally known as the "determination date").
 Beneficiaries who are not DBs can often be "removed" by the determination date via qualified disclaimers and cash outs of their shares.
-On the other hand, the death of a named beneficiary prior to the determination date does not remove that beneficiary as a beneficiary of the retirement plan.
-Per the SECURE Act, there are now two different types of designated beneficiaries: (i) "eligible designated beneficiaries" and (ii) "other designated beneficiaries."
+On the other hand, the death of a named beneficiary prior to the determination date does not remove that beneficiary as a beneficiaries: (i) "eligible designated beneficiaries" and (ii) "other designated beneficiaries."